Hyperbolic polyhedral surfaces with regular faces: Hyperbolic polyhedral surfaces and main results

 \section{Hyperbolic polyhedral surfaces and main results}

 In this paper, we study hyperbolic polyhedral surfaces with faces isometric to regular hyperbolic polygons.
 Let $\HP$ be the simply connected hyperbolic surface of constant curvature $-1.$ We only consider regular hyperbolic polygons in the hyperbolic space $\HP$ with at least three sides.
-For any $n\geq 3$ and $a>0,$ there is a regular hyperbolic $n$-gon in $\HP$ of side length $a,$ denoted by $\Delta_n(a),$ which is unique up to the hyperbolic isometry.
+For each $n\geq 3$ and $a>0,$ there is a regular hyperbolic $n$-gon in $\HP$ of side length $a,$ denoted by $\Delta_n(a),$ which is unique up to the hyperbolic isometry.
 Analogous to Euclidean polyhedral surfaces, we define hyperbolic polyhedral surfaces associated to a semiplanar graph.
-For any semiplanar graph $G=(V,E,F)$ and $a>0,$ we replace each face by a regular hyperbolic polygon in $\HP$ of side length $a,$ and glue them together along their common edges.
+For each semiplanar graph $G=(V,E,F)$ and $a>0,$ we replace each face by a regular hyperbolic polygon in $\HP$ of side length $a,$ and glue them together along their common edges.
 This induces a metric structure on the ambient space of $G,$ called \emph{hyperbolic polyhedral surface} of $G$ with side length $a$ and denoted by $\SH_a(G).$ In the literature, hyperbolic polyhedral surfaces are well studied for circle packings on triangulations of surfaces whose side lengths are induced by the radii of circles, which indicates that the triangles are not necessarily regular {in that setting}, see e.g. \cite{Thurston76,ChowLuo03,LuoGuDai08,GeXu16DGA,GeXu17IMRN}.
 In our setting, we consider general polyhedral surfaces with arbitrary faces, but restrict to those with constant side length everywhere, focusing on the combinatorics of such surfaces.

 We denote by $\area_a(G)$ the area of $\SH_a(G),$ which is possibly infinite.
-For any $x\in V,$ the total angle at $x$ measured in $\SH_a(G)$ is denoted by $\theta_a(x),$ and the angle defect at $x$ is defined as By the hyperbolic geometry, we yield the Gauss-Bonnet theorem on hyperbolic polyhedral surfaces. {Since the argument is standard, we omit the proof, see e.g. \cite{AkamaHuaSu18}.} \begin{theorem} For a finite semiplanar graph $G=(V,E,F)$ embedded into a surface $S$ and $a>0,$
+For each $x\in V,$ the total angle at $x$ measured in $\SH_a(G)$ is denoted by $\theta_a(x),$ and the angle defect at $x$ is defined as By the hyperbolic geometry, we yield the Gauss-Bonnet theorem on hyperbolic polyhedral surfaces. {Since the argument is standard, we omit the proof, see e.g. \cite{AkamaHuaSu18}.} \begin{theorem} For each finite semiplanar graph $G=(V,E,F)$ embedded into a surface $S$ and $a>0,$

 \end{theorem}